 Contact: [firstName] @ islandbooth.com.

-From 2017— Rarotonga, Cook Islands is the site of a number of large-scale transformative infrastructure projects, including water supply and disinfection, roading, drainage, waste-water management and treatment.
+From 2017— Rarotonga, Cook Islands is the site of a number of large-scale transformative infrastructure projects, including water supply, roading, drainage, and wastewater management.
 How we approach these projects will have a long-term impact on the health of our community — and the health of our island.
 Vetiver grass is central to a number of low-cost, sustainable alternative bio-engineering solutions.

 Vetiver grass (Chrysopogon zizanioides L.) is a fast-growing, deep-rooted plant that has been used internationally as a low-cost, environmentally-friendly alternative to traditional ‘hard’ engineering solutions.
 The grass is the foundation of the Vetiver System (VS), researched methods to address a wide-range of agricultural, infrastructure, and environmental management challenges.

 Vetiver was introduced to the Cook Islands to the island of Atiu as a source of perfume for massage oil , then propogated in response to siltification of the central fresh water source. .
 It has also been used as erosion control in the makatea (fosilised coral) islands of Mangaia, Atiu, Mauke and Mitiaro .